xtclang/platform/README.md

 16. Click on the URL to launch your application web page.

+17. To control the hosting platform via the command line interface (CLI), start the command line tool:

+    xec -L lib platformCLI.xqiz.it https://xtc-platform.localhost.xqiz.it admin:[password]

+    Type "help" to see all available commands.

-17. To stop the server cleanly, from a separate shell run this command:
+18. To stop the server cleanly, use a CLI "shutdown" command or from a separate shell run this:

         curl -k -b cookies.txt -L -i -w '\n' -X POST https://xtc-platform.localhost.xqiz.it/host/shutdown

     If you do not stop the server cleanly, the next start-up will be much slower, since the databases on the server will need to be recovered.

 ## License